AndrewGammell/JenkinsBuildApp/readme.txt

-This project is for testing jenkins only. currently setting up post commit hooks for jenkins builds to be triggered.
+This project is for testing jenkins only. currently setting up hooks for jenkins builds to be triggered.